She Should Run

-Indicative is a behavioral analytics platform based in New York City.
-I worked with a talented freelance designer to build a custom WordPress theme for their main marketing website.
-The theme includes custom components built with the amazing Advanced Custom Fields (ACF) plugin.
-With ACF, editors in the Indicative office can easily add pricing info, product details, blog posts and the like.
+Indicative is a behavioral analytics platform.
+I worked with a design shop to build a custom WordPress theme for their main marketing website.
+The theme includes custom components built with Timber and the Advanced Custom Fields (ACF) plugin.
+With this setup, editors in the Indicative office can easily add pricing info, product details, blog posts and the like.

 Suzanne Lovell is a award-winning architect and interior designer based in Chicago.
 I again collaborated with another amazing designer to build a component system that in-house editors could use to build blog posts, case studies and general content pages.
 Each page on the site is generated from responsive components that can be re-ordered and dragged/dropped as needed.